Experiential Learning Award

 To be eligible for the Experiential Learning Award, you must:

-• Be an undergraduate or graduate student in any University of Manitoba faculty, school, or degree program or be an alumnus who recently graduated (within 6 months before the application opened, on or after October 1st, 2024).
+- Be an undergraduate or graduate student in any University of Manitoba faculty, school, or degree program or be an alumnus who recently graduated (on or after June 2025).

-• Have participated in a co-curricular experience found in the Experience Catalogue.
+- Have participated in a co-curricular experience found in the Experience Catalogue in the last 2 years (on or after May 1st, 2024).

 Application Process

 Eligible students must complete an Experiential Learning Award application.
-The application contains questions asking you to identify and reflect on one co-curricular experience you participated in.
+The application contains questions asking applicants to identify and reflect on one co-curricular experience they participated in in the last 2 years (on or after May 1st, 2024).
 If you participated in multiple opportunities, we recommend selecting one that you can recall more accurately and write about in greater detail.

 If the experience you participated in is not in the Experience Catalogue